BOSENTAN ZENTIVA 125MG FILM-COATED TABLETS

 that carry blood from the heart to the lungs.
 This pressure

 reduces the amount of oxygen that can get into the blood in the

 lungs, making physical activity more difficult.
 Bosentan widens

 the pulmonary arteries, making it easier for the heart to pump

 blood through them.
 This lowers the blood pressure and relieves

-Bosentan is used to treat patients with class III pulmonary arterial
+Bosentan is used to treat patients with class III PAH to improve

 − primary (with no identified cause or familial).